SmartData-Polito/darkvec/README.md

 # <b>DarkVec: Automatic Analysis of Darknet Traffic with Word Embeddings</b>

-In this artifact we report all the codes and the experiments of the paper _DarkVec: Automatic Analysis of Darknet Traffic with Word Embeddings_
+In this repository we report all artifacts for experiments of the paper _DarkVec: Automatic Analysis of Darknet Traffic with Word Embeddings_
 ___
-***Note:*** All the codes and data we provide are the ones included in the paper.
-All the codes can be executed.
+***Note:*** All source code and data we provide are the ones included in the paper.
 We provide the source code and a description for generating the intermediate preprocessing files with the obtained results.
-To speed up the notebook execution, by default we trim the file loading, however it is possible to run custom experiments.
+To speed up the notebook execution, by default we trim the file loading.

-Please, note that, according to the seed of third-party libraries, when running the codes without our intermediate files, some of the results may slightly chage.
+Please, note that when running the code without starting from the provided intermediate files, or because of random seeds used in third-party libraries, some results may slightly chage from one run to another.
+The general trends observed in the paper are however stable.

-Since the paper is still under review, we are apporting some changes, thus some of the figures and results reported in the paper might be different from the correct ones already obtained in this arctifact.
+Notice that this repository has already been updated to include novel experiments and some changes requested by the reviewers.
+More changes will be included in the coming weeks to reflect the camera-ready version.

 ## <b>Table Of Content</b> <a id='toc'></a>